Updated: 4 days ago

-The shortlisted images from 2021's Astronomy Photographer of the Year competition hosted by the Greenwich Royal Observatory have been revealed today.
-The largest astrophotography competition in the world, showcases the very best space photography from a global community of photographers.
+The largest astrophotography competition in the world, Astronomy Photographer of the Year showcases the very best space photography from a global community of photographers.

 I am absolutely thrilled to announce that my photograph Arctic Love captured in Norway made it to the shortlist from more than 4500 entries from 75 countries worldwide in Aurorae category!